whalelephant/CertX/certX/readme.md

 ## eCredential module

-The `eCredential module` executes the following:
+The `eCredential module` executes the following upon recieving a IBC message:

 1. simply recieves the credential and stores it.